snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/testing/index.md

 :::

-It is likely easiest to output the results to file, to make it easier to examine the results:
+You can output the results to a file to make it easier to examine them:

 <CodeBlock language="bash">{
 `cat data.tsv | docker run -i snowplow/snowbridge:${versions.snowbridge} > output.txt`